ECAM-Brussels/e-cam/content/SA4T/slides/04-graphs.md

 ~~~

 ::::: col
-We will show how `Signal` and `effect` on the next slide.
+We will show how `State` and `effect` on the next slide.

-- **Signal**: variable that changes over time and that is usually has an impact on the UI.
+- **State**: variable that changes over time and that is usually has an impact on the UI.

 - **Effect**: function that is run whenever an underlying signal changes.
   Generally used to update the UI.